skrub-data/skrub/doc/modules/data_ops/basics/data_ops_vs_alternatives.rst

 machine learning.
 As a result, these objects are more opinionated and less flexible than DataOps.

-However, it is possible to combine DataOps and regular krub and scikit-learn transformers to improve their flexibility, particularly in multi-table scenarios.
+However, it is possible to combine DataOps and regular skrub and scikit-learn transformers to improve their flexibility, particularly in multi-table scenarios.

 Can I use library "x" with skrub DataOps?